LohithCV/mirai-setup/README.md

 **Now please restart your bash for those changes to take effect**
 <br>

-Now add paths for the installed cross-compilers into bash
+Now add paths for the installed cross-compilers into bash.

 To do that run